-- Carrying small, heavy loads on the roof is not recommended. - Tie the load to the moveable tie down (two per each side of the side rails).
-Use the crossrails only to keep the load from sliding. - If you need to carry long items, move the crossrails as far apart as possible.
-Tie the load to the moveable tie downs provided in the side rails.
+- Carrying small, heavy loads on the roof is not recommended. - Tie the load to the tie down (at either end of the crossrails).
+When loading cargo directly on the roof panel, use the crossrails to keep the load from shifting. - If you need to carry long items, move the crossrails as far apart as possible.
+Tie the load to the tie downs provided.
 Also tie the load to the bumpers.
 Do not tie the load so tightly that the crossrails or side rails are damaged.

 Loading cargo that weighs more than 200 lbs.
 (91 kg) on the luggage carrier may damage your vehicle.
 When you carry large things, never let them hang over the rear or the sides of your vehicle.
-Load your cargo so that it rests on the slats and does not scratch or damage the vehicle.
+When loading cargo on the roof panel, be sure it rests on the slats and does not scratch or damage the vehicle.

 Put the cargo against the side rails and fasten it securely to the luggage carrier.
-Put the main weight as far forward as you can.
+Put the main weight as far forward as you can and move the rear crossrail forward as far as possible to keep the load from shifting.